buildpacks/spec/buildpack.md

       2. Secondly, in alphabetically ascending order by layer directory name.
       3. Thirdly, in alphabetically ascending order by file name.

+The working directory for all executed files SHALL be `<app>`.

-4. If using an execution strategy involving a shell, the lifecycle MUST use a single shell process to
+1. If using an execution strategy involving a shell, the lifecycle MUST use a single shell process to
    1. source each file in each `<layers>/<layer>/profile.d` directory,
       1. Firstly, in order of `/bin/build` execution used to construct the OCI image.
       2. Secondly, in alphabetically ascending order by layer directory name.